-I did a 4.5 mile (7.25 km) walk here on March 20 and did not come close to hiking all the trails.
+Now that the snow is almost gone it is time to return to this 320 acre park.
+(1.3 sq.km) In the winter they are cross-country ski only.
+I did a 4.5 mile (7.25 km) walk here on March 20, 2019 and did not come close to hiking all the trails.
 The central loop is paved and was clear of snow but only half a mile (0.8 km).
-The large parking area is free and the visitor center has clean restrooms.
+The large parking area is free of charge.
+During the pandemic their amazing visitor center is closed, but if you need a restroom, pit toilets are available.
+The trails are well marked and have names like Acorn, Deer, and Dragonfly.
+They are arranged in concentric circles, sort of.
 This is a great place for a day hike.

 I did one crossing of a small stream.
 I spied a tree root under the water that was in just the right spot to make it possible to only get one foot submerged and it did not go over the top of my boot so I was OK.
 That was kinda fun.